-On November 8-9, the First Amendment Law Review will be joining the Center for Media Law and Policy and the Center for Information, Technology, and Public Life (CITAP) to present a symposium and workshop focused on fostering an informed society.
-This two-day event at the UNC School of Law and UNC Hussman School of Journalism and Media will examine the role of the First Amendment in creating an informed society.
-Specifically, it will explore the legal and policy interventions that support the creation and dissemination of information that meets the needs of American democracy.
-This interdisciplinary event will bring together a wide range of media professionals and scholars, including experts on the First Amendment, media business models, antitrust law, FCC’s media ownership rules, net neutrality, intellectual property, and journalism.
+On November 8-9, the First Amendment Law Review was joined by the Center for Media Law and Policy and the Center for Information, Technology, and Public Life (CITAP) to present a symposium and workshop focused on fostering an informed society.
+This two-day event at the UNC School of Law and UNC Hussman School of Journalism and Media examined the role of the First Amendment in creating an informed society.
+Specifically, it explored the legal and policy interventions that support the creation and dissemination of information that meets the needs of American democracy.
+This interdisciplinary event brought together a wide range of media professionals and scholars, including experts on the First Amendment, media business models, antitrust law, FCC’s media ownership rules, net neutrality, intellectual property, and journalism.

-Day one will be hosted by the First Amendment Law Review and will take place at the George Watts Hill Alumni Center at the University of North Carolina.
-The symposium is free and open to the public, but we do ask that you register in advance.
-There also is an option to purchase lunch or receive CLE credit (online or in person).
-If you are unable to attend, we will be live-streaming the event via Zoom.us.
-Simply visit the site, download the Zoom software, and enter our meeting ID (735-816-076).
+Day one was hosted by the First Amendment Law Review and took place at the George Watts Hill Alumni Center at the University of North Carolina.
+The symposium was free and open to the public, and it was streamed live on Zoom.
+There was an option to purchase lunch or receive CLE credit (online or in person).

-The second day will consist of an invitation-only workshop/summit at the UNC Hussman School of Journalism and Media.
-It will focus on potential legal and policy responses to the decline of local news reporting, the growth of news deserts, and the rise of mis/disinformation online.
+The second day consisted of an invitation-only workshop/summit at the UNC Hussman School of Journalism and Media.
+It focused on potential legal and policy responses to the decline of local news reporting, the growth of news deserts, and the rise of mis/disinformation online.